2012 NCAA Division I men's basketball championship game: Participants

-Kansas
+Kansas Jayhawks

-Kansas entered the 2012 tournament as the #2 seed in the Midwest Regional.
+Kansas entered the tournament as the #2 seed in the Midwest Regional.
 In the 2nd Round, Thomas Robinson had a double-double with 16 points and 13 rebounds as Kansas beat Detroit 65–50.
 In the 3rd round against Purdue trailing 60–59, Elijah Johnson got the steal and layup to take a 61–60 lead and with 3 seconds left, Tyshawn Taylor made a dunk for a 63–60 win.
 In the Sweet 16 against NC State, Jeff Withey blocked 10 shots to survive with a 60–57 victory.
 In the Elite Eight, Tyshawn Taylor finally got hot with 22 points, 6 rebounds, 5 assists, and 5 steals as Kansas beat North Carolina 80–67 to advance to the Final Four.
-In the 2012 Final Four, Ohio State got off to a strong start and had a 26–13 lead at one point and then, Kansas managed to control Jared Sullinger to beat the Buckeyes 64–62 and advance to the 2012 National Championship Game.
+In the Final Four, Ohio State got off to a strong start and had a 26–13 lead at one point and then, Kansas managed to control Jared Sullinger to beat the Buckeyes 64–62 and advance to the 2012 National Championship Game.

-Kentucky
+Kentucky Wildcats

-Kentucky entered the 2012 NCAA tournament as the #1 overall seed and was placed in the South Regional.
+Kentucky entered the tournament as the #1 overall seed and was placed in the South Regional.
 The Wildcats dominated Western Kentucky in an 81–66 victory.
 In the 3rd round, after being up 38–27 at halftime, Kentucky pulled away from Iowa State to advance to the Sweet 16.
 In the Sweet 16, Michael Kidd-Gilchrist scored 24 points to take revenge on Indiana with a 102–90 win.
 Indiana beat Kentucky on December 10, 2011, at Assembly Hall on a Christian Watford buzzer-beater.
-The Wildcats managed to beat Baylor in the Elite Eight with an 82–70 win to go to the 2012 Final Four.
+The Wildcats managed to beat Baylor in the Elite Eight with an 82–70 win to earn a spot in the Final Four.
 In the National Semifinal, Anthony Davis had a double-double with 18 points and 14 rebounds to lead Kentucky to the 2012 National Championship Game with a 69–61 win over Louisville.